Download a printable map and see Georgia's trout streams listed by county.

 - Residents: Georgia resident fishing license, trout license, and WMA license.
 Senior (65+) lifetime, Honorary, and Sportsman's license holders do not need a WMA license to fish Waters Creek.

 - Nonresidents: Nonresident Georgia fishing license, nonresident trout license, and nonresident WMA license.
 Florida residents more than 65 years or age must possess nonresident and trout and WMA licenses.

 Dawson Forest & Rich Mountain

-Anglers fishing Dawson Forest (North of GA hwy 53) or Rich Mountain (Cartecay Tract) must possess a WMA Stamp or GORP License to fish for trout in these areas.
+Anglers fishing Dawson Forest (North of GA Highway 53) or Rich Mountain (Cartecay Tract) must also meet the GORP requirements to fish for trout in these areas.